 Simply explained, hydroponic farming is a method used to grow plants using an alternative growing medium and not soil.
 The advantage is that it can be done indoors and hence suitable for people living in urban centers.

 For beginners, this might sound complicated.
-In this article, we present to you some basic hydroponic farming tips for homeowners.
+In this article, we present to you some basic hydroponic farming tips and leak detection for homeowners.
 The tips shared here are based on past experiences with hydroponic farming.
 Sounds good?
 Well then, let’s dive right into the subject matter.

 1. Enrich your Knowledge Account Before Beginning Hydroponic Farming

 Don’t just hear of hydroponic farming as an easy way to grow food and want to try it without conducting some research.
 People have tried this type of farming and failed terribly!
 The reason is believed to be a lack of knowledge or the required ability.
 Checkout Hydroponix Gardening a blog post that shares some informative tips for aspiring hydroponic farmers.
 There is plenty of information you need to learn that will help you achieve a successful hydroponic gardening project.

 2. What Crops Can I Grow on Hydroponically?